scott-griffiths/bitstring/trunk/doc/reading.rst

 ``read / readlist``
 ^^^^^^^^^^^^^^^^^^^

-As well as the :meth:`readbits` / :meth:`readbytes` functions there are also plain :meth:`read` / :meth:`readlist` functions.
+As well as the :meth:`Bits.readbits` / :meth:`Bits.readbytes` methods there are also plain :meth:`Bits.read` / :meth:`Bits.readlist` methods.
 These takes a format string similar to that used in the auto initialiser.
-Only one token should be provided to :meth:`read` and a single value is returned.
-To read multiple tokens use :meth:`readlist`, which unsurprisingly returns a list.
+Only one token should be provided to :meth:`Bits.read` and a single value is returned.
+To read multiple tokens use :meth:`Bits.readlist`, which unsurprisingly returns a list.

 The format string consists of comma separated tokens that describe how to interpret the next bits in the bitstring.
 The tokens are: